-- Summary of Explanation of the Test
+Summary and Explanation of the Test

-Invivoscribe’s Gene Rearrangement Assays represent a new approach to PCR-based testing.
-These assays utilize a series of standardized master mixes that have been carefully optimized.
-Several master mixes are used to test for rearrangements at each receptor locus, and each master mix targets a different conserved region within the receptor gene.
+Invivoscribe’s gene rearrangement and translocation assays represent a simple approach to PCR-based testing and utilize a series of standardized master mixes that have been carefully optimized.
+Several master mixes are used to test for rearrangements at each receptor locus and each master mix targets a different conserved region within the receptor gene.
 This comprehensive testing approach maximizes identification of clonal rearrangements.
-A single universal thermocycler program and similar detection methodologies are used with all of our tests; this improves consistency and facilitates cross-training.
+A single universal thermal cycler program and similar detection methodologies are used with all of our tests; this improves consistency and facilitates cross-training.

-This assay tests genomic DNA
+This assay tests extracted and purified genomic DNA (gDNA).
+Common sources of gDNA include:

-- 5cc of peripheral blood, bone marrow biopsy, or bone marrow aspirate anti-coagulated with heparin or EDTA.
+- 5 cc of peripheral blood, bone marrow biopsy or bone marrow aspirate anti-coagulated with heparin or EDTA.
 Ship at ambient temperature; OR

 - Formalin-fixed paraffin embedded tissue or slides.

-This product is sold FOR RESEARCH USE ONLY.
-Not for use in diagnostic procedures.
+This product is for Research Use Only; not for use in diagnostic procedures.

-© 2019 Invivoscribe, Inc. All rights reserved.
-The trademarks mentioned herein are the property of Invivoscribe, Inc and/or its affiliates, or (as to the trademarks of others used herein) their respective owners.
+©2023 Invivoscribe, Inc. All rights reserved.
+The trademarks mentioned herein are the property of Invivoscribe, Inc. and/or its affiliates, or (as to the trademarks of others used herein) their respective owners.